ArchiveBox/ArchiveBox/README.md

 ## Publishing Your Archive

-The pocket archive is suitable for serving on your personal server, you can upload the pocket archive to `/var/www/pocket` and allow people to access your saved copies of sites.
+The archive is suitable for serving on your personal server, you can upload the archive to `/var/www/pocket` (or pinboard) and allow people to access your saved copies of sites.

 Just stick this in your nginx config to properly serve the wget-archived sites: